-Refund Policy
+Tution Refund Policy

-Refunds will be mailed after the close of the refund period.
+Refunds will be processed after the close of the refund period.
 A student's eligibility for a refund is based on the following regulations:

-- The student must officially withdraw in writing - · Withdrawals are dated the day they are received. - Class-day count begins at 8:00 a.m. on the date identified "Classes Begin" in the academic calendar each semester. - If tuition and fees are paid with financial aid, the refund

-- is applied first to the financial aid source and then to the student. - Refunds for Title IV grants are made according to the refund schedule available in the Financial Aid Office.
+- · The student must officially withdraw in writing. - Withdrawals are dated the day they are received. - If tuition and fees are paid with financial aid, the refund is applied first to the tuition and fees and then to the student. - Refunds for Title IV grants are made according to the refund schedule available in the Financial Aid Office.

-See course schedule for refund policy.
+See course schedule for refund dates.

-Continuing Education Workforce Development Refund Policy
+Refund Policy: Continuing Education Workforce Development